 THYROID EYE DISEASE

 Thyroid eye disease is caused by an accumulation of tissue behind the eyes.
 It usually occurs in the presence of thyroid disorder and can cause multiple problems.
 Reconstruction and rehabilitation is undertaken by a combination of medicine and surgery.
-Dr Ghabrial has vast experience in this disease and has written numerous articles.
+A/Prof Ghabrial has vast experience in this disease and has written numerous articles.
 To read one of these articles written for eye care health workers, please click on the PDF file provided below.

 Xanthelasma is often due to excessive cholesterol in the blood.
 When there is not found to be any high cholesterol, xanthelasma may simply deposit in the eyelids for unknown reasons.
 Surgical removal can be performed as day surgery and is considered in each case and complex plastic surgery is used to repair the defect.
 The procedure is usually satisfactory but up to 10% or 20% of cases can recur.